The Gaelic Athletic Association of Greater New York

-5. In accordance with R. 3.11, T.O.
+7. In accordance with R. 3.11, T.O.
 2013 the Co.
 Convention, to be held on the first Sunday in December, shall elect the following Officers : Chairperson, Vice-Chairperson, Secretary, Assistant Secretary, Treasurer, Assistant Treasurer, Development Officer, Coaching Officer, Youth Officer and Public Relations Officer.
 It shall also elect a Central Council representative who shall be the County Chairperson .
 It shall appoint a Children's Officer recommended by the outgoing County Committee .
 A member who has served five (5) years in a specific Officership shall be ineligible to hold that Officership for the ensuing five (5) year period.
 In the instance of the Board Chairperson for the ensuing three (3) year period.

 (i) A Committee meeting may only be attended by accredited member of that committee.
 Non-member(s) of a committee must leave the room before any discussion, or vote, is undertaken by that committee on any item.

-(iii) All referee’s reports requested by a particular club must be read at the Regular meeting immediately after the CCC meeting.
+(iii) Referee’s reports requested by a particular club must be read at the Regular meeting immediately following the CCC meeting.